 During the pandemic, technology makes it possible to connect with one another in this difficult time.
 Using technology to meet instead of connecting face to face may require a little more effort.
 Here are some tips to help you.

-As a foster parent, you’ll receive monthly payments to help with the costs of caring for the child in your home.
+As a foster caregiver, you’ll receive monthly payments to help with the costs of caring for the child in your home.
 The monthly payment is intended to cover the food, laundry, and personal items the child needs while in your home.
 There is also money for the child’s clothing, allowance, gifts, school supplies, recreational activities and child care as well as any special requirements such as prescription and non-prescription medications, glasses and other items when needed.
 Reimbursements are, however, delayed – meaning you’ll spend the money before you get it back.
-So foster parenting is generally not recommended for individuals and families who struggle financially.
+So foster caregiving is generally not recommended for individuals and families who struggle financially.
 You can find out more here

-Foster Parent Training & Education
+Foster Caregiver Training & Education

-Foster parenting is rewarding but not without its unique challenges.
+Foster caregiving is rewarding but not without its unique challenges.
 Foster children are often full of conflicting emotions about being in foster care, for example, like simultaneously feeling guilt and relief for being removed from their families and in your care.
 You’ll inevitably have to talk them through those emotions – but don’t worry.
 We’re here to help.

 Other courses include Nonviolent Crisis Intervention Training, which teaches you how to spot the stages of crisis development and the appropriate response, and The Sensitivity Training Program for Foster Families, which teaches families how to respect and value the diversity of their foster children.

 For more information on either course, click here

 Each child and youth in care has a social worker assigned to them that is also responsible for providing support to the foster family.
 The social worker is also responsible to help link foster families to other community support services like any medical services that they may require to care for the child or youth.